martinwicke/tensorflow-tutorial/README.md

 docker run -it -p 8888:8888 gcr.io/tensorflow/tensorflow bash
 ```

-Check to see if your TensorFlow works by invoking Python from the container’s command line (you’ll see “root@xxxxxxx#”):
+Check to see if your TensorFlow works by invoking Python from the container’s command line (you’ll see `root@xxxxxxx#`):

 ```
 # python